 Reading comprehension sessions focus on teaching the children a range of comprehension skills including retrieval, inference and understanding vocabulary choices so that children can fully explain their understanding of what they have read.
 As the children move through the school their comprehension sessions will focus on a wider range of high quality texts including fiction, non-fiction and poetry.
 Children will have greater opportunities to analyse choices that author's have made allowing them to then apply this knowledge to their own writing.

 In every class, the children will be read to by an adult ’expert’ reader daily.
 This may be a high quality text or rhyme or part of the class novel and will give the children the opportunity to hear an expert reader who can relate a story in an engaging manner.
-It is a time for children to enjoy books, while providing them with rich language experience and opportunities to develop vocabulary and comprehension skills, with planned questions and key vocab.
+It is a time for children to enjoy books, while providing them with rich language experience and opportunities to develop vocabulary and comprehension skills, with planned questions and key vocabulary.

 What you will see in classrooms: